-The best sports headphones will deliver great sound while offering sweat-resistant designs that stay in place, and with wireless options aplenty to choose from, you should get a decent battery life, too.
+The best sports headphones will deliver great sound while offering sweat-resistant designs that stay in place, and with wireless options aplenty to choose from, you should look for a good battery life, too.

-From cheap true wireless buds that completely remove the wire, to in-ear wireless earphones, neckband headphones, and even Bluetooth over-ears, these are the best sports headphones we've reviewed for running and the gym.
+From cheap true wireless sports earbuds that completely remove the cable, to in-ear Bluetooth wireless earphones, neckband headphones, and even Bluetooth over-ear headphones, these are the best sport headphones we've reviewed.

 How we choose the best sports headphones

 Here at What Hi-Fi? we review hundreds of products every year – and that includes plenty of headphones.
 So how do we come to our review verdicts?
 And why can you trust them?